algermissen/nginx-dlg-auth/README.md

 Status
 ======

-nginx-dlg-auth is in pre-release state from tghe point of view of Hawk and iron support.
+nginx-dlg-auth is in pre-release state from the point of view of Hawk and iron support.
 It could well be used without the specific token syntax by providing Hawk credentials in another way.